RobertWiggins/barometer-client/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 This client runs locally in conjunction with the barometer-server, which can be found at (https://github.com/RobertWiggins/barometer-server).
-Please pay specific attention to the required environment variables and API access credential detailed within the barometer-server README.
+Please pay specific attention to the required environment variables and API access credentials detailed within the barometer-server README.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).